mttmccb/minimal-mistakes/_posts/2014-12-10-serial-view.md

 ---
 title: Serial view
-categories:
+tags:
 - Short
-tags: []
+---

----Presentation of data is important, especially when it can put someone in jail.
+Presentation of data is important, especially when it can put someone in jail.